Dog Foaming at Mouth - Should I Be Worried?

 2. Stress and anxiety

 Another common reason dogs can foam at the mouth is stress.
 This is actually one of the most common reasons (if not the most common) dogs foam.
 The stress will cause hypersalivation, and one of the ways dogs deal with stress is by panting heavily.
 Again, we have the perfect combination of air and hypersalivation that can cause the dog’s saliva to froth.
-You can notice this happening in stress-inducing situations like vet visits or their owners leaving their dogs at home.
+You can notice this happening in stress-inducing situations like vet visits or owners leaving their dogs at home.
 One of the possible reasons can be separation anxiety, and you can read more about this behavioral issue here - Separation anxiety in dogs.

 3. Rabies

 While this is something most dog owner’s minds might jump to, rabies is rarely the reason dogs foam at the mouth.
 The good news is - all dogs must be vaccinated against this disease, and it is generally very well kept under control.
 However, if you notice an unfamiliar dog acting weirdly and foaming at the mouth, it would be best to avoid them.
-Hollywood dog movies like “Cujo” or “Old Yeller” contributed to the picture some of us have about rabid dogs.
+Hollywood dog movies like “Cujo” or “Old Yeller” contributed to the picture some of us have of rabid dogs.

 We might think of aggressive behavior and a dog foaming at the mouth.
 However, rabies is rarely the culprit of foaming, and this disease is well-controlled.
 Nevertheless, if you think your dog might have been in contact with a rabid animal, it is best to call your vet and let them know about it.